Large Model Performance Optimization Guide

 Area II

-Timeline tree diagram showing the hierarchical information of each “Card” in the cluster scenario, with “Card” at the first level, process or specialization hierarchies at the second level, and threads and other names at the third level.
+Timeline tree diagram showing the hierarchical information of each “Card” in the cluster scenario, with “Card” at the first level, process or specialization hierarchies at the second level, and threads at the third level.
 This includes upper application data (containing elapsed time information of upper application arithmetic), CANN layer data (containing elapsed time data of AscendCL, GE, and Runtime components), underlying NPU data (containing elapsed time data and iteration trajectory data of each Stream task flow under Ascend Hardware, HCCL and Overlap Analysis communication data, and other Rise AI processor system data), hitpoint data, and the AI Core Freq hierarchy.

 Area III